Pastrami on rye

-Pastrami on rye is a sandwich that was popularized in the Jewish kosher delicatessens of New York City.
-It was first created in 1888 by Sussman Volk, who served it at his deli on Delancey Street in New York City.
+Pastrami on rye is a sandwich comprising sliced pastrami on rye bread, often served with mustard and Kosher dill pickles.
+It was popularized in the Jewish delicatessens of New York City and has been described as New York's "signature sandwich".
+It was created in 1888 by the Lithuanian immigrant Sussman Volk, who served it at his deli on Delancey Street in Manhattan.

 History

-Sussman Volk immigrated from Lithuania in the late 1800s.
-He opened a small butcher shop on New York's Lower East Side.
+Sussman Volk emigrated from Lithuania in the late 1800s and opened a small butchershop on New York's Lower East Side.
 He befriended another immigrant, from Romania, whom he allowed to store meat in his large icebox.
-In exchange for his kindness, the friend gave the recipe for pastrami to Volk, who began to serve it to his customers.
-It proved so popular that in 1888, Volk opened a delicatessen at 88 Delancey Street, one of the first delis in New York City, where he served the meat on rye bread.
+In exchange, the friend gave the recipe for pastrami to Volk, who began to serve it to his customers.
+It proved so popular that, in 1888, Volk opened a delicatessen at 88 Delancey Street, one of the first delis in New York City, where he served the pastrami on rye bread.

-It became a favorite at other delis, served on rye bread and topped with spicy brown mustard.
-Delis in New York City, like Katz's Delicatessen, have become known for their pastrami on rye sandwiches.
-In her description of the book on Katz's, Florence Fabricant, the noted food critic for the New York Times, described the volume "as overstuffed as Katz's pastrami on rye."
+The pastrami on rye became a favorite at other delis, topped with spicy brown mustard.
+Delis in New York City, such as Katz's Delicatessen, have become known for their pastrami on rye sandwiches.
+In her review of a book on Katz's, Florence Fabricant, the food critic for the New York Times, described the volume "as overstuffed as Katz's pastrami on rye".